HSemic/AskIt/README.md

 ## Design

-Design was implemented using MaterialUI.
+Design is implemented using MaterialUI.
 The app is responsive and works on various screen sizes.

 ## Available Scripts